amelon/fakelms/README.md

 # fakelms
 Enable to quickly test simple SCORM modules by emulating some LMS clientside

-version 0.0.1 : not usable yet (testing packaging and npmjs hosting)

 ## features
 This will emulate an outrageously basic LMS for testing purpose.
 It poorly reproduces SCORM 2004 LMS API, emulating only what I needed to quickly test my modules without needing to upload a SCORM module on some plateform.